alexjurkiewicz/acts/README.md

 -   Calendar-based backup schedule
 -   Portable, small, code footprint.

-One Tarsnap archive is created per-target per-run.
+One daily Tarsnap archive is created per-target per-run.
 By default, 31 daily and 12 monthly backups are kept, and yearly backups are kept indefinitely.